lin-stephanie/astro-antfustyle-theme/src/content/blog/getting-started.md

 | `pnpm astro --help`                         | Get help using the [Astro CLI](https://docs.astro.build/en/reference/cli-reference/)                                        |
 | `pnpm toolbar:on`<br>`pnpm toolbar:off`<br> | Enable or disable the [Astro Dev Toolbar](https://docs.astro.build/en/guides/dev-toolbar/)                                  |

-Here's the translated document based on your requirements and guidelines:

-==【加链接】==

-> [!note]- This project uses `pnpm` as the package manager, so you’ll need to install it if you haven’t yet.
+> [!warning]- Handling Package Management Alternatives
 >
+> This project uses `pnpm` as the package manager, so you’ll need to install it if you haven’t yet.
+>
 > You can execute `npm install -g pnpm` to [install `pnpm`](https://pnpm.io/installation) globally.
 Alternatively, you can [enable `corepack`](https://github.com/nodejs/corepack) (allows you to manage package manager versions directly via Node.js) or [install the `ni` tool](https://github.com/antfu-collective/ni) (simplifies running commands across different package managers).
 >
-> If you want to use a different package manager, make sure to ==convert the project to your chosen package manager== before running its commands.
+> If you want to use a different package manager, make sure to [convert the project to your chosen package manager](https://astro-antfustyle-theme.vercel.app/blog/faqs-and-known-issues/#revert-from-pnpm-to-npm-or-yarn) before running its commands.

 ## Configure the Project

+> [!important]
-> [!important]- Before configuring, it is advisable to review =="Project Structure"== for an overview of the project and how it’s organized.
+> Before configuring, it is advisable to review [**Project Structure**](https://astro-antfustyle-theme.vercel.app/blog/project-structure/) for an overview of the project and how it’s organized.

 Configuration can be done in two steps:

-==【加链接】==

-- **"Basic Configuration"**: Customize the `src/config.ts` file.
+- [**Basic Configuration**](https://astro-antfustyle-theme.vercel.app/blog/basic-configuration/): Customize the `src/config.ts` file.
-- **"Advanced Configuration"**: Customize the LOGOs, site icons, styles, fonts and footer.
+- [**Advanced Configuration**](https://astro-antfustyle-theme.vercel.app/blog/advanced-configuration/): Customize the LOGOs, site icons, styles, fonts and footer.

 ## Authoring Content

 Once configured, ensure the project is running correctly in your browser, then start creating or migrating your content.
 Jump to the section you're interested in:

-==【加链接】==

-- **"Add New Posts"**: For creating posts, writing tips, and guidelines.
+- [**Add New Posts**](https://astro-antfustyle-theme.vercel.app/blog/add-new-posts/): For creating posts, writing tips, and guidelines.
-- **"Recreate Current Pages"**: For recreating content for the `/`, `/projects`, `/changelog`, `/streams`, `/feeds`, and `404` pages, as well as creating / deleting pages.
+- [**Recreate Current Pages**](https://astro-antfustyle-theme.vercel.app/blog/recreate-current-pages/): For recreating content for the `/`, `/projects`, `/changelog`, `/streams`, `/feeds`, and `404` pages, as well as creating / deleting pages.
-- **"Markdown Syntax Guide"**: Showcase the rendering of Markdown syntax in this theme.
+- [**Markdown Syntax Guide**](https://astro-antfustyle-theme.vercel.app/blog/markdown-syntax-guide/): Showcase the rendering of Markdown syntax in this theme.
-- **"Markdown & MDX Extended Features"**: Extended syntax supported by the theme, including callouts (admonitions/alerts), fully-featured code blocks, image captions and links, video embeddings, styled GitHub links, and more.
+- [**Markdown/MDX Extended Features**](https://astro-antfustyle-theme.vercel.app/blog/markdown-mdx-extended-features/): Extended syntax supported by the theme, including callouts (admonitions/alerts), fully-featured code blocks, image captions and links, video embeddings, styled GitHub links, and more.

 ## Deploy Your Project

 Refer to [Astro’s Deployment Guide](https://docs.astro.build/en/guides/deploy/) to choose your preferred platform and follow its guide.
 Ensure the `SITE.website` option in the `src/config.ts` is correctly set before deploying!

+> [!tip]- Deploying Without a Git Repository Using CLI Tools
-> [!note]- If you aren’t using GitHub and any other Git provider for deployment, follow the [CLI Deployment Guide](https://docs.astro.build/en/guides/deploy/#cli-deployment) to deploy without a Git repository, such as using [Vercel CLI](https://vercel.com/docs/deployments/deploy-with-vercel-cli#deploying-to-vercel-with-vercel-cli) or [Netlify CLI](https://docs.netlify.com/functions/deploy/#manual-deploys-with-cli).
+> If you aren’t using GitHub and any other Git provider for deployment, follow the [CLI Deployment Guide](https://docs.astro.build/en/guides/deploy/#cli-deployment) to deploy without a Git repository, such as using [Vercel CLI](https://vercel.com/docs/deployments/deploy-with-vercel-cli#deploying-to-vercel-with-vercel-cli) or [Netlify CLI](https://docs.netlify.com/functions/deploy/#manual-deploys-with-cli).

 ## Sync Updates

-Like other open-source projects, this theme evolves with bug fixes and feature updates.
-It's crucial to sync these updates with your own customized project.
-Consult ==**"Sync Update"**== for more details.
+Just like other open-source projects, this theme gets regular bug fixes and feature updates.
+To keep your customized project up to date, be sure to sync the latest changes.
+For more details, check out the [sync updates guide](https://astro-antfustyle-theme.vercel.app/blog/sync-updates/).

-Check the ==Changelog== or [Releases](https://github.com/lin-stephanie/astro-antfustyle-theme/releases) to stay informed about theme updates, or consider subscribing to the theme's ==RSS== feed.
+To stay informed about the latest changes, visit the [changelog](https://astro-antfustyle-theme.vercel.app/changelog/) or [releases](https://github.com/lin-stephanie/astro-antfustyle-theme/releases) pages.
+You can also [subscribe to the theme's RSS feed](https://astro-antfustyle-theme.vercel.app/rss.xml) for updates.

 ## Next Steps

 You can dive deeper into the theme through the following sections:

-==【加链接】==

-- **"Managing Image Assets"**: Best practices for using images in Markdown/MDX.
+- [**Managing Image Assets**](https://astro-antfustyle-theme.vercel.app/blog/managing-image-assets/): Best practices for using images in Markdown/MDX.
-- **"About Open Graph Images"**: How to customize or auto-generate Open Graph images.
+- [**About Open Graph Images**](https://astro-antfustyle-theme.vercel.app/blog/about-open-graph-images/): How to customize or auto-generate Open Graph images.
-- **"FAQs and Known Issues"**: Get more insights into the theme's details.
+- [**FAQs and Known Issues**](https://astro-antfustyle-theme.vercel.app/blog/faqs-and-known-issues/): Get more insights into the theme's details.
-- **"Explore Resources and Tools"**: A collection of external resources and helpful tools.

-Additionally, feel free to explore the theme's ==tech stack==.
+Additionally, feel free to explore the theme's [tech stack](https://astro-antfustyle-theme.vercel.app/projects/).
 For parts not mentioned or clarified in the guide, you might find answers in the [Astro Docs](https://docs.astro.build/en/getting-started/).
 You can also follow the [Astro Blog](https://astro.build/blog/) or join the [Astro Lounge](https://discord.com/invite/grF4GTXXYm) community.

 ## Wrapping Up

-Congratulations on completing the setup!
-Hopefully, this theme meets your blogging or portfolio needs.
+Congratulations on completing the setup! 🎉 Hopefully, this theme meets your blogging or portfolio needs.

-If you encounter any issues, find errors, or see opportunities for improvement, feel free to join the [discussion](https://github.com/lin-stephanie/astro-antfustyle-theme) or submit an [issue](https://github.com/lin-stephanie/astro-antfustyle-theme/issues) or [pull request](https://github.com/lin-stephanie/astro-antfustyle-theme/pulls).
+If you encounter any issues, find errors, or see opportunities for improvement, feel free to join the [discussion](https://github.com/lin-stephanie/astro-antfustyle-theme/discussions) or submit an [issue](https://github.com/lin-stephanie/astro-antfustyle-theme/issues) or [pull request](https://github.com/lin-stephanie/astro-antfustyle-theme/pulls).
 Your feedback is invaluable to making this theme even better!

 Thank you for taking the time to read this guide. ❤️

+Happy coding and enjoy building with the Astro AntfuStyle Theme! 🌟